cloudcreativity/laravel-json-api/docs/features/media-types.md

 ];
 ```

-The string value is any fully-qualified name of Laravel service container binding that resolves to an
+The string value is any fully-qualified name or Laravel service container binding that resolves to an
 implementation of `CloudCreativity\LaravelJsonApi\Contracts\Decoder\DecoderInterface`.

 In the above example, our `JsonDecoder` might be: